 The Facility should operate in such a manner that does not compromise, or conflict with, the safety or reliability of the Company EPS.
 The Interconnecting Customer should design its equipment in such a manner that faults or other disturbances on the Company EPS do not cause damage to the Interconnecting Customer's equipment.

-Authorization to interconnect will be provided once the Interconnecting Customer has met all terms of the interconnection process as outlined below.
+Authorization to Interconnect will be provided once the Interconnecting Customer has met all terms of the interconnection process as outlined below.

 This Interconnection Tariff does not cover general distribution service needed to serve the Interconnecting Customer.
 Please refer to the Company’s Terms and Conditions for Distribution Service.
 This Interconnection Tariff does not cover the use of the distribution system to export power, or the purchase of excess power unless covered under 220 C.M.R. §§ 8.00 et seq.